-The shelf-life of the additive was determined by monitoring three batches stored at 25°C, 30°C and 37°C for a period of 12 months.
-18 Negligible losses (< 0.5 Log difference) were observed after 12 months.
+The shelf-life of the additive was determined by monitoring three batches stored at 25° C, 30° C and 37° C for a period of 6 months.18 Negligible losses (< 0.5 Log difference) were observed after 6 months.

-Three batches of the additive were individually mixed into a mineral premixture for piglets at a concentration of 1.7×10^7 CFU/g premixture and samples were stored for 6 months at $20-25^{\circ}$ C. Negligible losses (< 0.5 Log difference) were observed after 6 months.
+Three batches of the additive were individually mixed into a standard chicken mineral premixture at a concentration of 1.7×10^7 CFU/g premixture and samples were stored for 6 months at $20-25^{\circ}$ C.19 Negligible losses (< 0.5 Log difference) were observed after 12 months.

-Stability in complete feed was investigated using three batches of the additive incorporated into a typical mash feed for chickens (corn and soya) and into a pelleted feed of the same composition (pelleting conditions 95°C) at the intended concentration of 1.0×10^8 CFU/kg feed.
-Samples of the mash and pelleted feed were stored for up to 6 months at 20-25°C. The results showed that negligible losses (< 0.5 Log difference) occurred in both mash and pelleted feed.
+Stability in complete feed was investigated using three batches of the additive incorporated into a typical mash feed for chickens (corn and soybean) and into a pelleted feed of the same composition (pelleting conditions 95°C) at the intended concentration of 1.0×10^8 CFU/kg feed.20 Samples of the mash and pelleted feed were stored for up to 6 months at 20-25°C. Counts of total bacilli were made at the start and after 6 months.
+The results showed that negligible losses (< 0.5 Log difference) occurred in both mash and pelleted feed.

-The stability studies of the additive during pelleting of a standard piglet feed (pelleting temperature: 75, 85 and 95°C) showed a negligible loss of bacilli (< 0.5 Log difference).21
+The stability studies of the additive during pelleting of a standard chicken feed (pelleting temperature: 75°C, 85°C and 95°C) showed a negligible loss of bacilli (< 0.5 Log difference).21

-A total of 10 subsamples were taken from the pelleted feed and analysed for total bacilli counts and the coefficient of variation was 5.2%.
+A total of 10 subsamples were taken from the pelleted feed and analysed for total bacilli counts, and the coefficient of variation was 7.5%.22